mkaz/jot/readme.md

 $ zk --date 2017-11-15 --edit
 ```

 ## Configuration

 zk creates a single text file a day, `zk-2017-01-06.txt` organizing them in monthly and yearly folders.
-By default it stores them in `~/Documents/Notes/` that directory must already exist or it will give a warning.
+You need to set the `notesdir` in the `zk.conf` config file.

-zk will look for a config file `zk.conf` in your config directory in TOML format.
+The config file location be be specified various ways, zk will look for the following to determine where the config file is:

+1. Command-line argument.
+Use `zk --config /path/to/zk.conf`

+2. Environment variable: `ZK_CONFIG_FILE`

+3. Look for `${XDG_CONFIG_HOME}/zk.conf`

+4. Look for `${HOME}/.config/zk.conf`

+If not specified or found in any of the above locations, zk will error out with a message on to set the configuration file.

+The config file is in TOML format, example:

 ```
 # zk config file

 # base directory that all zks are stored
-notesdir = '~/Documents/zks'
+notesdir = '~/Documents/Zks'

 # The timestamp format for default notes
 # Format: TBD